 Deer symbolism and meanings include instincts, intuition, speed, agility, grace, gentleness, and devotion.
-Deer are known all over the world.
-In fact, they live on every continent except Antarctica.
+Deer are known all over the world because they live on every continent except Antarctica.
 So, they are subjects in the mythology and folklore of many cultures.
-In addition, the deer spirit animal is an important guide for those who feel a special kinship with these graceful animals.
+In fact, deer have important spiritual meanings for many.
+And the deer spirit animal is an important guide for those who feel a special kinship with these graceful animals.

-If you are curious about additional meanings associated with mature bucks, please visit my post on stag meaning and mythology.
+If you’re curious about the meanings associated with mature bucks, please visit my post on stag meaning and mythology.